gjkaur/Machine_Learning_Roadmap_From_Novice_to_Pro/README.md

 - **Building the Model 🏗️**: Use Python libraries such as statsmodels and scikit-learn to build logistic regression models.
 - **Dataset Splitting 🧩**: Split your dataset into training and testing sets using scikit-learn.
 - **Model Training and Prediction 🚀**: Train your model using classification techniques like logistic regression and make predictions.
+- **Model Evaluation 📏**: Gain confidence in your model's performance by assessing its accuracy, confusion matrix, recall, precision, and f1-score.
+- **Handling Unbalanced Data ⚖️**: Explore methods for dealing with unbalanced datasets, a common issue in classification.
+- **Feature Selection 📈**: Perform feature selection using multiple methods to improve model efficiency and interpretability.
+- **Saving the Best Model 📦**: Save your trained model in a pickle format for future use and deployment.

 ## [Part 6]()
 - **Introduction to Decision Trees 🌳**: Let's kick things off by understanding the fundamentals of decision trees in data science.